DataDog/documentation/content/en/agent/faq/linux-key-rotation-2024.md

 - the different flavours of agent (datadog-agent, datadog-iot-agent, datadog-heroku-agent, datadog-dogstatsd, datadog-fips-proxy and datadog-agent-dbg).
 - additional agent-related packages: observability pipeline worker and the APM tracer libraries (java, python, .Net, ruby and js).

-The following GPG keys, used to sign the above RPM and DEB packages, reach their end-of-life in September 2024 and will be rotated in June 2024:
+The following GPG keys, used to sign the above RPM and DEB packages, reach their end-of-life in September 2024.
+The rotation is planned for June 2024:

-- The RPM signing key with hash [`C6559B690CA882F023BDF3F63F4D1729FD4BF915`][1] will be rotated on June, 2024 (exact date & time will be communicated later) and replaced by the key with hash [`7408BFD56BC5BF0C361AAAE85D88EEA3B01082D3`][2].
-The first RPM release after this date will require the new trusted key to be installed.
+- The RPM signing key with hash [`C6559B690CA882F023BDF3F63F4D1729FD4BF915`][1] rotation is planned on June, 2024 (exact date & time to be communicated later) and replaced by the key with hash [`7408BFD56BC5BF0C361AAAE85D88EEA3B01082D3`][2].
+The new trusted key needs to be installed prior installing any RPM release published after this date.
-- The DEB signing key with hash [`D75CEA17048B9ACBF186794B32637D44F14F620E`][3] will be rotated on June, 2024 (exact date & time will be communicated later) and replaced by the key with hash [`5F1E256061D813B125E156E8E6266D4AC0962C7D`][4].
+- The DEB signing key with hash [`D75CEA17048B9ACBF186794B32637D44F14F620E`][3] rotation is planned on June, 2024 (exact date & time to be communicated later) and replaced by the key with hash [`5F1E256061D813B125E156E8E6266D4AC0962C7D`][4].
 APT checks the repo metadata signature, so the new key needs to be trusted by this date to install any future or existing version of the Agent from `apt.datadoghq.com`.

 Customers using Datadog's RPM or DEB packages might require a manual action to import the new key on their systems to install or upgrade the Agent packages after the rotation takes place.

 <div class="alert alert-info">
-<strong>Note</strong>: This DOES NOT affect the functionality of already running Agents, and only limits the ability to install or upgrade to a newer version of the Agent.
+<strong>Note</strong>: This DOES NOT affect the functionality of already running Agents.
+It only limits the ability to install or upgrade to a newer version of the Agent.
 Also, this doesn't affect Dockerized Linux Agents, Windows, or macOS Agents.
 </div>

 ## Install methods that automatically trust the new GPG key